Zoltán Kádár

-Zoltán Kádár (born 4 October 1966) is a former Romanian international footballer of Hungarian ethnicity.
-He is currently the assistant coach of BSC Young Boys in the Swiss Super League.
+Zoltán Kádár (born 4 October 1966) is a Romanian former professional footballer who serves as an assistant for Swiss Super League club Young Boys.

 Club career

-Zoltán Kádár was born on 4 October 1966 in Ozun, Romania and started to play football at junior level in Brașov for local club Tractorul.
-In 1984 he went to play at FC Brașov where he won the junior republican championship in 1985 and also made his senior Divizia A debut.
-In 1987, he enrolled at the Babeș-Bolyai University, subsequently he switched to play for the university's club, Universitatea Cluj.
+Kádár, of Hungarian ethnicity, was born on 4 October 1966 in Ozun, Romania and began playing junior-level football in Brașov for local club Tractorul.
+In 1984 he joined FC Brașov where he won the junior republican championship in 1985 and also made his senior Divizia A debut.
+In 1987, he enrolled at the Babeș-Bolyai University, subsequently playing for the university's club Universitatea Cluj.

-In 1991 Kádár was signed by Dinamo București on the initiation of the club's president Vasile Ianul for a fee of US$30,000.
-Kádár spent four years at Dinamo, during this period he helped the club win the 1991–92 Divizia A undefeated, being used by coach Florin Halagian in 29 games in which he scored one goal and also made 14 appearances in European competitions, including appearing in Dinamo's 2–1 victory on aggregate against Luis Figo's Sporting Lisabona in the 1991–92 UEFA Cup.
+In 1991 Kádár was signed by Dinamo București on the initiative of the club's president Vasile Ianul for a fee of $30,000.
+Kádár spent four years at Dinamo, during which he helped the club win the 1991–92 Divizia A undefeated, being used by coach Florin Halagian in 29 games in which he scored one goal.
+He also made 14 appearances in European competitions, including playing in Dinamo's 2–1 victory on aggregate against Luis Figo's Sporting Lisbon in the 1991–92 UEFA Cup.

-In January 1996, Kádár returned to Universitatea Cluj for a brief period, he eventually retired at the end of the season and opened a restaurant in Gherla.
-Not much later, however, he was approached by former Dinamo teammate, Gábor Gerstenmájer, who then played in Switzerland to come play for his team, Schaffhausen and Kádár accepted, going to the club where he spent four seasons before in 2000 the club got relegated and he switched to fourth division team Frauenfeld as a player-coach.
-In his second season in Frauenfeld, the club won promotion to the third division and after he retired from his playing career in 2005 he became a youth coach at Winterthur U18.
+In January 1996, Kádár returned to Universitatea Cluj for a brief period, and he eventually retired at the end of the season and opened a restaurant in Gherla.
+However, he was approached by former Dinamo teammate, Gábor Gerstenmájer, who then played in Switzerland, and Kádár accepted the offer to play for his team, Schaffhausen.
+He spent four seasons before in 2000 the club got relegated and he switched to fourth division team Frauenfeld as a player-coach.
+In his second season in Frauenfeld, the club won promotion to the third division.
+Kádár retired from his playing career in 2005 and subsequently became a youth coach at Winterthur U18.

 International career

-Zoltán Kádár played 7 friendly games for Romania, making his debut on 17 April 1991 when coach Mircea Rădulescu sent him on the field in the 87th minute in order to replace Gabi Balint in a 2–0 away victory against Spain.
+Kádár played seven friendly games for Romania, making his debut on 17 April 1991 when coach Mircea Rădulescu sent him in the 87th minute to replace Gabi Balint in a 2–0 away victory against Spain.
 His last game for the national team was on 13 February 1994 in a 2–1 victory against the United States.